munificent/game-programming-patterns/book/introduction.markdown

   on some specific aspect of game development.
 They'll teach you about 3D graphics, real-time rendering, physics simulation, artificial intelligence, or audio.
-These are the areas that many game programmers specialize in as their career progresses.
+These are the areas that many game programmers specialize in as their careers progress.

 * **Whole-engine books.** In contrast, these try to span all of the different parts of an entire game engine.
-They compose them together to build a complete engine suited to some specific genre of game, usually a 3D first- person shooter.
+They are composed to build a complete engine suited to some specific genre of game, usually a 3D first-person shooter.

 I like both of these kinds of books, but I think they leave some gaps.
 Books specific to a domain rarely tell you how that chunk of code interacts with the rest of the game.
 You may be a wizard at physics and rendering, but do you know how to tie them together gracefully?

-The second category covers that, but I find it often too monolithic and too genre-specific.
+The second category covers that, but I often find whole-engine books to be too monolithic and too genre-specific.
 Especially with the rise of mobile and casual gaming, we're in a period where lots of different genres of games are being created.
 We aren't all just cloning Quake anymore.
 Books that walk you through a single engine